fzwoch/obs-teleport/README.md

 ## Notes

 Obviously a network connection must be made between sender and receiver.
-So they must be on the same network for peer discovery. **In case discovery is working, but no video or audio is transmitted make sure to disable the network firewall on the sender**.
+So they must be on the same network for peer discovery. **In case discovery is working, but no video or audio is transmitted make sure to disable the network firewall on the sender side**.

 Alternatively you can force the sender to listen on a specific port and set the firewall to allow this port to accept connections.

-Having at least 1 Gbps of a stable network connection is kind of required / highly recommendend.
-You can try to make a lower quality stream work with less bandwidth, but this is then up to you to experiment with.
+**Having at least 1 Gbps of a stable network connection is kind of required / highly recommendend.** You can try to make a lower quality stream work with less bandwidth, but this is then up to you to experiment with.

 As of now only the Audio/Video filter mechanic is implemented on the filter feature.
 Adding it as an effect filter is currently not supported.
 Revert to the output mode in this case.